IBM-Cloud/isv-operator-product-deploy-sample/README.md

 ## 1. Upload Image(s) to IBM image registry

-To onboard your operator in ibmcloud catalog, your Application image(s) and Operator Image have to be uploaded to the ibmcloud container registry.
+To onboard your operator onto **Ibm Cloud Catalog**, your Application Image(s) and Operator Image have to be uploaded to the ibmcloud container registry.

 Please follow the steps in this [Quick start](https://cloud.ibm.com/registry/start) guide to get started.

-## 2. Update Images for Security and Vulnerabilities issues
+## 2. Update images for security and vulnerabilities issues

-Its required that you regularly build and push images to IBM Cloud Registry to ensure that the Images are free from all the Vulnerabilities and security issues.
+It's required that you regularly build and push images to IBM Cloud Registry to ensure that the Images are free from all the vulnerabilities and security issues.
-You can view the Security Status of the uploaded Images on the IBM Cloud Registry.
+You can view the **Security Status** of the uploaded Images on the IBM Cloud Registry.
 Vulnerability Advisor inspects your images to detect common deficiencies in certain security settings. [*Learn more*](https://cloud.ibm.com/docs/Registry?topic=va-va_index#app_configurations).

 ## 3. Update the operator and bundle artifacts as per best practices guidelines